fangfufu/httpdirfs/README.md

 This feature is triggered by the ``--cache`` flag.
 This makes this filesystem much faster than ``rclone mount``.

+The support for Airsonic / Subsonic server has also been added.
+This allows you to mount a remote music collection locally.

 ## News
 HTTPDirFS now supports mounting Airsonic / Subsonic servers!
 This features is dedicated the my Debian package maintainer Jerome Charaoui.